wilsonmar/wilsonmar.github.io/_posts/2014-08-03-macos-bootup.md

    <pre><strong>launchctl list | wc -l</strong></pre>

    375 shows up.

-Remove the "\| wc -l" to see the list.
+1. Remove the "\| wc -l" to see the list.

+   On mine, the one that's not from com.apple is:

+   <tt>com.adobe.ARMDCHelper.cc24ae...</tt>

+   ### Launchd scripts

    Launchd scripts are stored in several folders: